Jbleezy/BO2-Reimagined/README.md

 * Decreased weapon pickup time from 15 seconds to 12 seconds

 ## Powerups
-* Increased chance to drop from 3% to 4%
+* Decreased chance to drop from 3% to 2%
 * Grabbing time based powerups that are already active add to timer instead of resetting timer
 * Fx plays when a powerup drops if it is the last powerup of a cycle